Judge orders Exxon to hand over documents related to climate change

 A spokesperson for Schneiderman says the ruling comes 16 months after the office first issued a subpoena in the investigation.

-The ruling requires the company to provide the first slate of documents by March 31.
+The ruling requires the company to provide some documents by March 31.

 It demands affidavits and other documents that speak to what Exxon (XOM) and its lawyers knew about the threat of climate change and when.
 The subpoena also seeks to recover documents that may have been destroyed by the company.